JeffreyDotDev/vue-clear-on-disable/README.md

 # vue-clear-on-disable
-A small package for Vue that clears HTML form fields when they're being disabled.
+A small package for Vue 2 and Vue 3 that clears HTML form fields when they're being disabled.

 ## Install